-For both a read and a write access to the RAM Data Buffer the correct address pointer (the Disk Address Pointer (Registers 57H-59H) and the Host Address Pointer (Registers 5AH-5CH)) is driven with respect to the rising edge of the SYSCLK Signal Input (Pin 41).
-For both read and write accesses the MEMORY OUTPUT ENABLE Signal (MOE - Pin 15) is asserted low one-half SYSCLK after the address is driven.
-In the case of a write access, the WRITE ENABLE Signal (WE - Pin 16) also starts being driven off of the falling edge of the SYSCLK Signal (Pin 41) one-half clock after the address is driven.
+For both a read and a write access to the RAM data buffer, the correct address pointer (the Disk Address Pointer (Registers 57H-59H) and the Host Address Pointer (Registers 5AH-5CH)) is driven with respect to the rising edge of the SYSCLK signal input (pin 41).
+For both read and write access the MEMORY CHIP ENABLE signal (MCE - pin 29) is driven with respect to the rising edge of SYSCLK signal input (pin 41) along with the address lines.
+The MEMORY CHIP ENABLE (MCE - pin 29) is deasserted at the end of access, if there is no further memory access pending.
+For consecutive accesses, the signal will remain low.